BestTimesToVisit.com Logo

 food

-Don't miss trying a 'Steckerlfisch' (grilled fish on a stick) from one of the lakeside stands, especially in summer.
-It's a quintessential Bavarian snack, best enjoyed with a cold 'Radler' (beer mixed with lemonade) while watching the sunset over the water.
+Don't miss trying 'Steckerlfisch' (grilled fish on a stick) from a lakeside stand, especially during summer festivals.
+It's a quintessential Bavarian experience and surprisingly affordable.
+Pair it with a cold 'Radler' (beer mixed with lemonade) for the perfect afternoon treat.

 culture